 Physical activity can just be part of your child’s everyday play and can start very early in life.

-Activities for children 0-2 years
+Physical activity for children 0-2 years

 Before baby can walk

-Even tiny babies like to stretch and play.
-A large blanket on the floor (or on the grass, if you’re outside) can be a safe, clean and welcoming place for babies to practise lifting their heads or develop strong muscles during ‘tummy time’.
-It’s also the perfect place to learn to roll, creep, crawl and sit.
-If you put a toy just out of reach, you’ll encourage your baby make an extra effort that will help physical development.
+A blanket on the ground or floor is also a great place for baby to learn to roll, creep, crawl and sit.
+If you put a toy or object just out of reach, it encourages your baby to make an extra effort to reach it.
+This can help physical development.

 When baby starts to walk

-Playing with your child and giving praise
+Playing with your child and praising

-Activities for children 2-5 years
+Physical activity for children 2-5 years